 Full Form of PFI – Private Finance Initiative

 The full form of PFI stands for the Private Finance Initiative.
-Private Finance Initiative is a way by which public sector projects are financed through investments by private sector investors and it is for this reason that PFI is also known as a public-private partnership because of the relationship that is established between the two sectors.
+Private Finance Initiative is a way by which public sector projects are financed through investments by private sector investors.
+For this reason, PFI is also known as a public-private partnership because of the relationship between the two sectors.
 It eliminates the need for immediate investments for the projects by the government for the construction, operation, and maintenance of the public projects and thereby reduces its burden as well as the burden on the future taxpayers.

 - It is a contractual arrangement between the private sector authority and a consortium of private sector investors.